-Grading: All entering Ph.D. students are required to pass this course.
-Each student's course grade will be computed as the maximum of his/her final exam grade, and a weighted average of the final exam grade (75%) and grades on quizzes.
+Grading: All entering Ph.D. students are required to pass the final examination of this course.
+Each students who takes the course for credit will receive a grade calculated as the maximum of his/her final exam grade and a weighted average of the final exam grade (75%) and grades on quizzes.
 Students with very good training in mathematics are allowed to skip the lectures, but everyone must take the final examination.